Impending demise of Roe v. Wade puts a spotlight on a major privacy risk: Your phone reveals more about you than you think

 The reality of technological life

 There are constitutional guarantees to anonymity.
-For example, the Supreme Court held that the right to associate, guaranteed by the First Amendment, is the right to associate privately, without providing membership lists to the state.
+For example, the Supreme Court held that the right to associate, guaranteed by the First Amendment, is the right to associate privately without providing membership lists to the state.
 But with smartphones, that’s a right that’s effectively impractical to exercise.
-Unless you’re working in remote parts of the nation, it’s nearly impossible to function without a mobile phone.
+It’s nearly impossible to function without a mobile phone unless you’re working in remote parts of the nation.
 Paper maps and public payphones have virtually disappeared.
 If you want to do anything – travel from here to there, make an appointment, order takeout or check the weather – you all but need a smartphone to do so.

-There’s a way to solve this chilling scenario, and that’s for laws or regulations to require that the data you provide to send and receive communications – TikTok, SnapChat, YouTube – is used just for that, and nothing else.
-That helps the people going for abortions – and all the rest of us as well.
+There’s a way to solve this chilling scenario, and that’s for laws or regulations to require that the data you provide to send and receive communications – TikTok, Snapchat, YouTube – is used just for that and nothing else.
+Of course, that helps the people going for abortions and the rest of us.